-The U.S. sued Dragados USA Inc. (0007233D) and Judlau Contracting Inc., accusing them of running a fraud scheme connected to the construction of the $447 million East Side Access Project, a tunnel linking the Long Island Railroad to Grand Central Terminal.
+The U.S. sued Dragados USA Inc. (0007233D:US) and Judlau Contracting Inc., accusing them of running a fraud scheme connected to the construction of the $447 million East Side Access Project, a tunnel linking the Long Island Railroad to Grand Central Terminal.

 Dragados and Judlau falsely claimed they would hire disadvantaged business as subcontractors on the federally funded project, government lawyers in the office of Manhattan U.S. Attorney Preet Bharara alleged in the civil suit.